The Journey of Success Continues, Even After Equinox

 Beginning about 3-5 months prior to graduation, students participate in weekly transition groups, and families in bimonthly transitional support webinars.
 These serve to provide an excellent foundation for launching aftercare services—months prior to a student’s formal graduation.
 We have also found that graduates need a home community to return to following treatment that include not only their parents and siblings, but also others in their home community such as coaches, teachers, ecclesiastical leaders, etc. Our transition coach works directly with families to assemble a healthy and supportive home team.

 Shortly following graduation, our transition specialist will travel to the family’s home to conduct what we call a home visit.
 The objective is to provide specialized consultation and support services including coaching, education, and the development of natural mentors and support systems for the child in the home community.

 We have found that completion of the Equinox aftercare program enhances long-term success for those families who participate.
-For this reason, the Equinox aftercare program is considered part of the RTC process and is fully integrated into our program.
+For this reason, the Equinox aftercare program is considered part of the RTC process and is fully integrated into our troubled teen program.

 Heather Hair (2005), Outcomes for Children and Adolescents After Residential Treatment: A review of Research from 1993-2003